 After the Vietnam War, the

 The conclusion seems to be that when a nation has some kind of a natural disaster, epidemic, or crop failure, it is far easier to blame the human actions of some enemy than it is to accept responsibility for poor health or agricultural practices.
 Any statement about bacteriological warfare must be taken with a grain of salt.
 There are no proven cases of this weapon ever being used in warfare at this time.

 This is just a brief look at deception campaigns.
 There were dozens more to choose from, but we wanted to just show a few interesting ones that used radio and leaflets as part of the plan to deceive.
 I think that these three give a good example of the kind of deception and disinformation that takes place during wartime.

-When we look at deception campaigns we find them used right up until the present time.
-The
+When we look at deception campaigns we find them used right up until the present

 The British found, for example, that the Israelis confused their adversaries by deploying fake soldiers - actual mannequins in battle dress were used - near one border crossing to make their enemies think an attack was coming, forcing them to deploy troops to defend the area.
 The documents describe how Israel, just prior to the Six-Day War in 1967, implemented a sophisticated, pre-planned deception strategy that included statements made by its political leaders and top diplomats.
 This included the well-known decision to send many IDF soldiers on their regular weekend home leave to convince the enemy to lower its guard just before hostilities began.